doodlelab/ArtKrit/README.md

 # ArtKrit
-ArtKrit is a plugin for Krita that helps artists enhance their drawing skills by providing feedback on composition, value, and color.
-The plugin scaffolds the process of replicating a reference image into these three main components, offering computational guidance and automatic feedback along the way.
+ArtKrit is a plugin for Krita that helps artists enhance their drawing skills by scaffolding the process of replicating a reference image into three steps: composition, value, and color.
 At each stage, ArtKrit generates adaptive composition lines and provides feedback on value and color accuracy to help artists refine their work.

 <img width="1062" height="618" alt="fig_teaser" src="https://github.com/user-attachments/assets/3bae40d9-9e91-4251-95b7-b7d251f5a3b5" />